Major Depressive Disorder. Diagnosis and Treatment in Dubai

 Depression leads to mental and physical inhibition

-The current classification systems, DSM 5 and ICD 10, categorize depression based on the severity of the symptoms and code them as mild, moderate, or severe.
+The current classification systems, DSM 5 and ICD 10, categorise depression based on the severity of the symptoms and code them as mild, moderate, or severe.
 The phenomenological description based on the description and quantification of symptoms does not tell us anything about the underlying root causes.

 The second key step in the diagnostic procedure is identifying the frequency of episodes (single or recurrent episodes) and the presence or absence of delusions.

-Symptoms include:
+Symptoms of Major Depressive Disorder include:

 • Loss of interest or pleasure: markedly diminished interest in almost all activities most of the day, nearly every day.